ronnyml/snowplow-wiki/technical-documentation/3-enrich/Stream-Enrich.md

 ##Steam Enrich output

 The result of the enrichment process is a TSV representation of the event breakdown of which is outlined below.
+For the description of each field, please, refer to the [Canonical Event Model](canonical-event-model).

 <br>